tilt-dev/tilt.build/docs/tutorial/3-tilt-ui.md

 ![api resource status in resource overview](/assets/img/tutorial/tilt-ui-status.png)

-Looking at the `api` resource row, both the update and runtime status are shown.
+If you look at the `api` resource row, you'll see both the update and runtime status.
 Since this is a "Kubernetes Deploy" type resource, the update included building the image and `kubectl apply`ing it the cluster.
-The runtime status reflects the Pod's current state in the cluster, e.g. is it running and passing readiness checks?
+The runtime status reflects the Pod's current state in the cluster. e.g. Is it running and passing readiness checks?

 ![Copy pod ID button in resource overview](/assets/img/tutorial/tilt-ui-copy-pod-id.gif)

-The resource overview also includes the Pod ID, so you can quickly interact with it via `kubectl` or other tools directly if needed.
+The Resource Overview also includes the Pod ID, so you can quickly interact with it as needed via `kubectl` or other tools.

 ![Port forward endpoint URLs in resource overview](/assets/img/tutorial/tilt-ui-endpoints.png)

-Endpoints shows you configured port forwards so you don't have to memorize port numbers.
+Endpoints shows you configured port forwards, so you don't have to memorize port numbers.

 ![Trigger mode toggle in resource overview](/assets/img/tutorial/tilt-ui-trigger-mode.png)